Linear cross-entropy certification of quantum computational advantage in Gaussian Boson Sampling: GBS setup

 where $\mathbb{I}_M$ is the identity matrix of size $M\times M$, we can compute the probability of detecting the outcome $\bm{n}$ as~\cite{hamilton2017gaussian, kruse2019detailed}

 where $\Pr(\bm{0}|\bm{A})=\sqrt{\mathrm{det}\left(\mathbb{I}_{2M}-\bm{X}\bm{A}\right)}$ is the vacuum probability, $\bm{n}!=\prod_{k=1}^Mn_k!$, and

-is the \textit{Hafnian} of the symmetric $2m\times 2m$ matrix $\bm{O}$~\cite{barvinok2016combinatorics}.
+is the \textit{hafnian} of the symmetric $2m\times 2m$ matrix $\bm{O}$~\cite{barvinok2016combinatorics}.
 Here, $S_m$ stands for the symmetric group of degree $m$, i.e. the group of all permutations of $m$ objects.

 The matrix $\bm{A}_{\bm{n}}$ is constructed by taking the $k$-th and $(k+M)$-th rows and columns of $\bm{A}$ and repeating them $n_k$ times.
 If $n_k=0$ the corresponding rows and columns are removed.
-Notice that the size of this matrix is $2N\times 2N$, where $N= \sum_{k=1}^M n_k$ is the \textit{total number of detected photons} in the outcome $\bm{n}$
+Notice that the size of this matrix is $2N\times 2N$, where $N= \sum_{k=1}^M n_k$ is the \textit{total number of detected photons} in the outcome $\bm{n}$.

-Eq.~\eqref{eq:gbs_probability_distribution} holds even if we include noise in the description of the GBS setup.
-Indeed, as long as the effect of noise can be treated as a Gaussian operation, the output state of the interferometer will remain Gaussian~\cite{serafini2017quantum}, and we can readily define a matrix $\bm{\Sigma}$ or $\bm{A}$ that completely describes the output state.
-On this account, we can consider matrix $\bm{A}$ to contain all the relevant information about the theoretical description of a GBS experiment using PNR detectors.
+Eq.~\eqref{eq:gbs_probability_distribution} will also hold for descriptions of the GBS setup that include Gaussian noise and losses (transmission loss is a good example of this type of operations).
+In these cases, the output state of the interferometer will remain Gaussian~\cite{serafini2017quantum}, and we can readily define a matrix $\bm{\Sigma}$ or $\bm{A}$ that completely describes the output state.
+On the other hand, non-Gaussian noise will lead to output states that cannot be completely defined by an $\bm{A}$ matrix.

+Focusing on setups whose descriptions include only Gaussian processes, we can consider matrix $\bm{A}$ to contain all the relevant information about the theoretical description of a GBS experiment using photon number resolving detectors.
 We will therefore refer to $\bm{A}$ as the \textit{model} of the GBS setup, and we will interpret $\Pr(\bm{n}|\bm{A})$ as the probability of obtaining the outcome $\bm{n}$ given model $\bm{A}$.

-As mentioned before, for a GBS setup that uses input single-mode squeezed states and a lossless interferometer, it has been shown that, assuming that certain conjectures hold, sampling from the distribution in Eq.~\eqref{eq:gbs_probability_distribution}, either exactly or approximately, is a computationally hard task whose complexity increases exponentially with the size and rank of $\bm{A}_{\bm{n}}$~\cite{hamilton2017gaussian,kruse2019detailed,grier2022complexity}.
+As mentioned before, for a GBS setup that uses input single-mode squeezed states and a lossless interferometer, it has been shown that, assuming that certain conjectures hold, sampling from the distribution in Eq.~\eqref{eq:gbs_probability_distribution}, either exactly or approximately, is a computationally hard task whose cost increases exponentially with the size and rank of $\bm{A}_{\bm{n}}$~\cite{hamilton2017gaussian,kruse2019detailed,grier2022complexity}.
 We will refer to the theoretical description of this setup as the \textit{ideal squeezed state model}, and we will denote it $\bm{A}_{\mathrm{sqz}}$.

 Any real-world implementation of GBS using squeezed states will suffer from inevitable losses, and their presence makes the experiment differ from the ideal model.
 Nevertheless, GBS experiments are designed to minimize noise as much as possible, so the probability distribution of the experimental samples is close enough to the ideal model and, by invoking the hardness of approximate sampling, it remains computationally hard to generate samples from this distribution.
 Theoretical models of GBS experiments using squeezed states that also include all the losses that the experimenters can account for are called \textit{ground truth models}.